CodeTwo Signatures Web Add-in for Outlook - centralized deployment

 Important

-Getting the Web Add-in from Microsoft AppSource.
+Getting the CodeTwo Signatures Add-in for Outlook from Microsoft AppSource.

-Add-in capabilities
+Add-in capabilities (based on signature mode)

 The table below shows how the add-in works depending on the signature mode in which CodeTwo Email Signatures 365 operates: